Welcome to Our Love County Research Ranches

 Morning Sunrise at Oswalt Road Ranch.

-My name is Penny Sparks, and I am one of two research assistants at Oswalt Road Ranch, one of the Noble Foundation's research and demonstration farms in Love County, Oklahoma.
-I came to the Noble Foundation in 2014 to work in the Forage Improvement Division after graduating college with an agronomy degree.
+My name is Penny Sparks, and I am one of two research assistants at Oswalt Road Ranch, one of the Noble Research Institute's research and demonstration farms in Love County, Oklahoma.
+I came to the Noble Research Institute in 2014 to work in the Forage Improvement Division after graduating college with an agronomy degree.
 After a year and a half of forage research, I transferred to the Agricultural Division to work on the Oswalt Ranch.

 Oswalt Road Ranch